Index to Handbook

 Holy Angels School is a member of the National Catholic Education Association and the Wisconsin Council of Religious and Independent Schools.
 It is fully accredited by the Archdiocese of Milwaukee and the Wisconsin Religious and Independent Schools Accreditation.
 In 2018 and again in 2004 and 1996, Holy Angels School was awarded Exemplary Recognition by the Archdiocese of Milwaukee.

 Individual staff members belong to organizations such as: Association for Supervision and Curriculum Development, National Council of Teachers of Mathematics, Wisconsin Mathematics Council, National Council of Teachers of English, Wisconsin State Reading Association, and others.

 2000 – ADMINISTRATION

 The Holy Angels School Committee abides by the constitution and by-laws of the Parish Council in carrying out the educational mission of the Church and the policies of the Archdiocesan Office for Schools in the day school of the Parish.
 It is accountable to and receives directives from the Parish Council and Pastor.
 The primary purpose of the Holy Angels School Committee is to act as a consultatory and policy making Committee of the day school in creating a Christian environment for secular instruction and instruction in the Catholic Faith.
 The Committee assists in developing programs that are consistent with the Mission Statement of the Parish.
 It also establishes local policies and promotes the implementation of the Archdiocesan policies and directives which are particular to the day school.
 The School Committee coordinates activities between the home and school in order to ensure a quality educational program.
 Committee members are elected each spring.
-Minutes of Committee meetings are posted in the church vestibule.
-Copies of minutes are also available on the school website, Family Newsletter, or by contacting the school office.
+Minutes of Committee meetings are posted on the school website.
+Copies of minutes are also available by contacting the school office.